VRSpeedruns/VRSpeed.run/docs/gamedata.js.md

     }
     else
     {
-        //Set the page ID/anchor in the URL to the current category, then load the runs for that category. setHash(categories[currentCatIndex].name.replace(/ /g, '_').replace(catNameRegex, ''));
+        //Set the page name, set the ID/anchor in the URL to the current category, then load the runs for that category. document.title = `${currentGame.name} - VRSR`;
+        setHash(categories[currentCatIndex].name.replace(/ /g, '_').replace(catNameRegex, ''));
         loadRuns(categories[currentCatIndex].id, currentVariables, loadOrState);
     }